georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ### Development & Hosting

-- [Jupyter Notebooks](https://jupyter.org/) - the main development source for running and executing the ML pipelines.
+- [Jupyter Notebooks](https://jupyter.org/) - The main development source for running and executing the ML pipelines.
 - [Codeanywhere](https://codeanywhere.com/) - Used as the workspace and development environment for this project.
 - [Streamlit](https://streamlit.io/) - UI host for the dashboard.
 - [Heroku](https://www.heroku.com/) - Used to deploy the project.

 ## Known/Unfixed Bugs